Genenenenaam/babel-concat/README.md

 const concat = require("babel-concat-sourcemaps");

 Usage example :
-const rst = concat.transformFileSync([path1, path2, ..., pathN], options)
+const result = concat.transformFileSync([path1, path2, ..., pathN], options)
-rst.code // returns the concatenation of file1, file2, ..., fileN after they have been processed by Babel rst.map // returns a source map, concatenation of the generated source-map of each file (only if the source-maps option has been set to true, inline or both => see babel documentation)
+result.code // returns the concatenation of file1, file2, ..., fileN after they have been processed by Babel with inline source-maps (only if the source-maps option has been set to true) result.map // returns a source map, concatenation of the generated source-map of each file (only if the source-maps option has been set to true)
 ```

 API